 If you are interested in touring the recycling facility in Greensboro, send an email to firstname.lastname@example.org with subject Recycle.
 League planned trips are restricted to League members and their friends.

 On March 28, 2016, several members of the ERT visited the NC A&T Farm.
 Farm Superintendent.
 Leon Moses was our guide.
-We will post photos on the LWVPT Facebook page.
+THE ERT will visit the County Prison Farm in spring 2018.

 Green infrastructure makes for cleaner water.